Pranit-Harekar/fastlane-plugin-codepush/README.md

 ## About _fastlane_

 _fastlane_ is the easiest way to automate beta deployments and releases for your iOS and Android apps.
 To learn more, check out [fastlane.tools](https://fastlane.tools).

+## Why this plugin?

+- [fastlane-plugin-appcenter](https://github.com/microsoft/fastlane-plugin-appcenter) does not support CodePush
+- [Fastfastlane-plugin-code_pushlane](https://github.com/manuelkch/fastlane-plugin-code_push) is outdated & does not support App Center CLI